Julia L. Iafrate, D.O.

 Accuracy of ultrasound compared to MRI in the diagnosis of thumb ulnar collateral ligament injuries

 - Vaughn CN, et al. Cellular neuroinflammation in a lateral forceps compression model of spinal cord injury.
 Anatomical Record.
 2013;296:1229.

-- Magnitude and timing of neuroinflammation in a forceps compression model of spinal cord injury.
-Poster presented and awarded first prize at: AOA Research Conference; Oct.
-24, 2010.
+- Iafrate JL, et al. Magnitude and timing of neuroinflammation in a forceps compression model of spinal cord injury.
+Poster presented at: American Osteopathic Association Annual Meeting and Research Conference; Oct.
+24-28, 2010; San Francisco, Calif.

 Why physical medicine and rehabilitation at Mayo Clinic?

 I was lucky in that I knew I wanted to do PM&R since before entering medical school.
 Having the opportunity to rotate here as a medical student helped me see why Mayo is so unique.
 The camaraderie in this program is undeniable.
 It truly feels like a family, which was one of the most important things I looked for when it came to my residency.

 I was also pretty excited about moving back north (medical school in Arizona was fun, but far too hot for me).
 I look forward to the many opportunities available in research and medical volunteering, and I am so excited to take part in ultrasound and electromyography training that I consider second to none.
 I am so happy to be here at Mayo Clinic!